 Website Redesign SEO: Avoid Harming Search Engine Rankings

-A website redesign SEO approach refreshes a brand’s online presence, improves user experience, and enhances search visibility.
-However, without careful planning, redesigning a website can lead to a drop in search engine rankings, loss of traffic, and diminished revenue.
+A website redesign SEO approach refreshes a brand’s online presence, improves user experience, and lifts search visibility.
+However, without careful planning, a redesign can drop your search rankings, cost you traffic, and cut revenue.

-To ensure a smooth transition, every aspect of SEO must be considered throughout the redesign process.
-This guide provides a step-by-step approach to executing a website overhaul while preserving and even improving search engine performance.
+For a smooth transition, weigh every aspect of SEO throughout the redesign.
+This guide gives a step-by-step approach to overhauling a website while preserving, and even improving, search performance.

 The Importance of a Thoughtful Website Redesign: Website Redesign SEO

-Companies typically refresh their websites every two to three years to remain competitive, adopt modern design trends, and enhance functionality.
-While a new design can attract visitors and improve engagement, a poorly executed transition can be detrimental.
+Companies usually refresh their websites every two to three years.
+They do it to stay competitive, adopt modern design trends, and improve functionality.
+A new design can attract visitors and lift engagement.
+A poorly executed transition can do real damage.

 Step 1: Build the New Website on a Temporary Domain

-Website Redesign SEOTo minimise disruptions, the website redesign SEO process should take place in a controlled environment before going live.
-A staging or temporary domain allows designers and developers to make changes, test functionalities, and refine the user experience without affecting the existing website.
+To minimise disruption, run the website redesign SEO process in a controlled environment before going live.
+A staging or temporary domain lets designers and developers make changes, test features, and refine the user experience.
+The existing website stays unaffected.

 Options for Setting Up a Temporary Site

-• Subdomain or subdirectory: Ideal for websites running on content management systems (CMS) like WordPress.
+- Subdomain or subdirectory: Ideal for sites on a content management system (CMS) like WordPress.

-• Separate development server: Useful when switching to a new CMS or implementing a significant structural overhaul.
+- Separate development server: Useful when you switch to a new CMS or make a major structural overhaul.

-By keeping the existing site live while refining the new version, businesses can avoid unnecessary downtime and user frustration.
+Keep the existing site live while you refine the new version.
+That way, you avoid needless downtime and user frustration.

 Step 2: Conduct an SEO Audit of the Existing Website

-Before starting a website redesign SEO, conducting a thorough analysis of the current website is crucial.
-This ensures that high-performing pages and essential SEO elements are preserved.
+Before you start a website redesign SEO, analyse the current website in depth.
+This protects high-performing pages and essential SEO elements.

 Key Areas to Examine

-• High-ranking pages – Identify which pages generate the most traffic and conversions.
+- High-ranking pages – Find which pages drive the most traffic and conversions.

-• Broken links and redirects – Address 404 errors and ensure internal linking remains intact.
+- Broken links and redirects – Fix 404 errors and keep internal linking intact.

-• Site speed and performance – Optimise page load times for better user experience.
+- Site speed and performance – Speed up page load times for a better user experience.

-• Mobile usability – Confirm that the site functions effectively on mobile devices.
+- Mobile usability – Confirm the site works well on mobile devices.

-SEO auditing tools, such as Screaming Frog and Google Search Console, can help detect potential issues before the redesign is implemented.
+SEO auditing tools, such as Screaming Frog and Google Search Console, help you catch issues before the redesign goes ahead.

 Step 3: Prevent Search Engines from Indexing the Staging Site

-One common mistake during a website redesign is allowing search engines to index the temporary site.
-If search engines crawl both the old and new versions, duplicate content issues may arise, leading to ranking penalties.
+One common redesign mistake is letting search engines index the temporary site.
+If they crawl both the old and new versions, duplicate content can appear.
+That can trigger ranking penalties.

 How to Block Indexing

-Adding a “noindex” tag to the <head> section of each page on the staging site prevents search engines from listing it in search results:
+Add a "noindex" tag to the section of each staging page.
+This stops search engines from listing it in search results:

 html